The reflection representation in the homology of subword order: Rank-selection in

 Here $r$ is the length of the longest chain from $\hat 0$ to $\hat 1.$

-See \cite{Su0} and \cite{SuJer} for a more general version of the following theorem (for arbitrary posets). \begin{thm} \cite[Lemma~1.1, Theorem 1.2, Proposition~1.9]{Su0} Let $P$ be a graded Cohen-Macaulay poset of rank $r$ carrying an action of a group $G.$ Then the unique nonvanishing top homology of $P$ coincides with the top Whitney homology module $W\!H_r(P),$ and as a $G$-module, can be computed as an alternating sum of Whitney homology modules:
+See \cite{Su0} and \cite{SuJer} for a more general version of the following theorem (for arbitrary posets), and also \cite{Wa} for additional background on Whitney homology. \begin{thm} \cite[Lemma~1.1, Theorem 1.2, Proposition~1.9]{Su0} Let $P$ be a graded Cohen-Macaulay poset of rank $r$ carrying an action of a group $G.$ Then the unique nonvanishing top homology of $P$ coincides with the top Whitney homology module $W\!H_r(P),$ and as a $G$-module, can be computed as an alternating sum of Whitney homology modules:

 In particular, if $P(\underline{k})$ denotes the subposet consisting of the first $k$ nonzero ranks, with a bottom and top element attached, then one has the $G$-module decomposition

 Note that $W\!H_0(P)$ is the trivial $G$-module, while $W\!H_r(P)$ gives the reduced top homology of the poset $P$. \end{thm}